fleetdm/fleet/docs/02-Deploying/02-Configuration.md

 ### Creating SSO users in Fleet

-When an admin creates a new user to Fleet, they may select the `Enable Single Sign On` option.
+When an admin creates a new user to Fleet, they may select the `Enable single sign on` option.
 The SSO enabled users will not be able to sign in with a regular user ID and password.

 It is strongly recommended that at least one admin user is set up to use the traditional password